stevepacker/docker-containers/README.md

     `composer install` will automatically run prior to starting `php-fpm`
 - `/root/.caddy`: When an SSL is generated, files are stored here by Caddy.
 - `/etc/Caddyfile`: If you intend to include your own Caddyfile, mount it here.
+- `/etc/ssmtp/ssmtp.conf `: If you intend to use PHP's mail() function, configure this file.
+- `/etc/ssmtp/revaliases`: Another configuration file for ssmtp

 ## Caddy Extensions: